Renault Clio E-TECH Hybrid running costs, insurance, warranty & tax

 Road tax (VED) for the Clio E-TECH is the same as for any hybrid in the UK right now: £155, representing a £10 discount on the standard annual rate for petrol and diesel-engined passenger cars.
 As no Clio hybrid gets anywhere near a list price of £40,000, there's no need to worry about the £355 road-tax premium paid by drivers of more expensive models, hybrid or otherwise.

 - 1VerdictThe hybrid Renault Clio is a quiet yet punchy small car, with good electric running potential and comfortable ride quality

 - 2MPG & CO2 emissionsAlthough it can't offer significant pure-electric running, the Clio hybrid nonetheless returns some pretty decent economy and emissions figures

-- 3Running costs - currently readingGood fuel economy a reasonable insurance rating and manageable company-car tax rates all count in the Clio hybrid's favour here
+- 3Running costs & insurance - currently readingGood fuel economy, a reasonable insurance rating and manageable company-car tax rates all count in the Clio hybrid's favour here

-- 5Interior & comfortA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio
+- 5Interior, dashboard & comfortA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio

 - 6Boot space, seating & practicalityThe Clio E-TECH Hybrid is pleasingly spacious for a supermini, with plenty of room for both passengers and luggage

 - 7Reliability & safety ratingStrong crash-test scores and a long warranty are plus points here; Clio E-TECH owners should have little to worry about